 When an established business takes a shot at upgrading its marketing abilities, it can feel like there’s a lot of inertia to overcome.
 An object at rest stays at rest, and if your business has been idle in terms of marketing for some time—or even if you’ve been committed to marketing, but only in a minor way—getting that machine up and running takes some effort.

 One of the first things you want to do is set expectations for what marketing should be doing for you.
 But once that’s done, what next?
-How do you start, you know, actually doing the marketing?
+How do you start actually doing the marketing?

 Many answers are right, and the details depend on your industry, the size of your business, the goals you have for marketing, and a ton of other unique factors.
 But there are some foundational marketing elements that pretty much any successful team is going to share.
 The right talent, technology, and tactics are critical to marketing success—here’s how you can make sure you have them locked in.

 Again, there are a lot of right answers to the talent question.
 Your next steps depend, first of all, on where you are right now.
 Do you have a marketing team in place at all?
 If so, what’s it built for?
 If your team structure can handle a variety of different marketing engagements, you might be okay as you are.
 But, for example, if your team is built exclusively for sales enablement and won’t be able to handle lead generation in the marketplace, you’ll need to add a little firepower to get the job done.